tobecrazy/weather-server/README.md

 This project implements a local Node.js MCP server that connects to OpenWeatherMap API to retrieve weather data for any city (including international cities) for a specified number of days.
 The implementation includes a custom MCP server that doesn't require external SDK dependencies.

+The project also includes a Python-based agent using Google's Agent Development Kit (ADK) that can answer questions about weather and time in specific cities.

 ## ✨ Features

 - 🌍 Fetch current weather data for any city worldwide